iitp-ppi/AlphaSS/README.md

 ### easy way to setup
 1. git clone this repository
-2. make the conda enviroments from
+2. make the conda enviroments
+- 2.1. if you don't install conda, please run the

+     scripts/install_third_party_dependencies_no_exist_conda.sh

+- 2.2. if you already install conda, please revise line 11 in 'scripts/install_third_party_dependencies.sh' and run the

      scripts/install_third_party_dependencies.sh

 ## Disulfide bond data